Singapore superstitions and myths

 Don't point directly at the moon

-Urban legend has it that if you stare and point directly at the moon, especially a full one, the back of ears will get cut off while you sleep at night.
-With many naughty kids still having their years intact this myth is busted.
-Nonetheless, this superstition is likely to have originated from Taiwan where it's believed that people who point at the moon will bring bad luck upon themselves, as such action is deemed disrespectful towards the Moon Goddess Chang'e.
+Legend has it that if you stare and point directly at the moon, especially a full one, the back of ears will get cut while you sleep at night – but this myth is clearly busted with many naughty kids still having their ears intact.
+This superstition is likely to have originated from Taiwan, where this action is deemed disrespectful towards the Moon Goddess Chang'e and brings about bad luck.

 Never tap a gambler’s shoulder

-During a heated gambling session, it's best to lay your hands off the players in the game, even if it is for reassuring pat or squeeze.
-It's Chinese superstition that touching the shoulders of the gambler would wash away of their luck.
-So next time you're in one of the major casinos, best to keep your hands to yourself.
+During a heated gambling session, it's best to lay your hands off the players in the game, even if it is for reassuring pat.
+It's Chinese superstition that touching the shoulders of the gambler will wash away of their luck.
+Best keep your hands to yourself the next time you're at Marina Bay Sands' casino.

 Advertising